-While there are so many ways to play games with friends thanks to innovations in consoles, internet connections, and even mobile gaming that mean we can play at online Gaming while we wait for the bus, or play a multiplayer game with people from the other side of the world from the comfort of our own living room, the origins of online gaming have their roots in the last century.
+While there are so many ways to play games with friends thanks to innovations in consoles, internet connections, and even mobile gaming that mean we can play at Casino while we wait for the bus, or play a multiplayer game with people from the other side of the world from the comfort of our own living room, the origins of online gaming have their roots in the last century.

 A Brief History of Video Gaming

 • 1940 – The Nimatron.
 One of the earliest iterations of a computer game was the Nimatron, an electromechanical system that was designed by nuclear physicist Dr Edward Uhler Condon in 1940.
 This machine played the ancient mathematical strategy game Nim and won more than 90% of the time when playing against a human opponent.

 • 1960s – the Arcade Revolution.
 Sega, Taito, and Atari created some amazing electromechanical arcade games that really sparked the imagination of the time, and led to arcade machines being present in bars, clubs, and malls across America.

 • 1977 – Atari VCS.
 The Atari VCS was the first version of an in-home console, and it featured a slot for game cartridges (just like most other games until discs became popular)

 • 1980s – Commodore 64.
 Despite the computer being invented several decades before, it wasn’t until the 1980s that a home computer really became affordable (and small enough to be useful).
 The earliest gaming system to make use of this technology was the Commodore 64.

 • 1993 – Doom and LANs.
 In the early 1990s, gamers began to make use of Local Area Connections to play truly connected online games, and Doom is often cited as the first that really took off with the technology.